Skip to content

 Common configuration values

-SECRET_KEY The encryption key for all secret values (including the session) .env random
+SECRET_KEY str The encryption key for all secret values (including the session) (set by default in .env) random